pymupdf/PyMuPDF/docs/textpage.rst

 .. [#f1] Image specifications for a PDF page are done in a page's (sub-) :data:`dictionary`, called `/Resources`.
 Resource dictionaries can be **inherited** from any of the page's parent objects (usually the :data:`catalog` -- the top-level parent).
 The PDF creator may e.g. define one `/Resources` on file level, naming all images and / or all fonts ever used by any page.
 In these cases, :meth:`Page.get_images` and :meth:`Page.get_fonts` will consequently return the same lists for all pages.
 If desired, this situation can be reverted using :meth:`Page.clean_contents`.
 After execution, the page's object definition will show fonts and images that are actually used.

 .. [#f2] The coordinate systems of MuPDF and PDF are different in that MuPDF uses the page's top-left point as `(0, 0)`.
 In PDF, this is the bottom-left point.
 Therefore, the positive direction for MuPDF's y-axis is **from top to bottom**.
 This causes the sign change for the sine value here: a **negative** value indicates anti-clockwise rotation of the text.

+.. [#f3] This value is always 96, the default of the PDF interpreter.
+It **does not reflect** the resolution of the image itself.
+If you need the image's resolution, use the :meth:`Pixmap.xres` and :meth:`Pixmap.yres` attributes of the :ref:`Pixmap` created from the returned image binary.

 .. include:: footer.rst